+Biden prepares to shoot down Chinese spy balloon and restricts Carolina airspace

-Biden plans to shoot down Chinese spy balloon over Atlantic Ocean, officials confirm
+Biden admin prepares to shoot down Chinese spy balloon and restricts airspace over Carolina Coast

 Joe Biden addresses Chinese ‘spy balloon’: ‘We’re gonna take care of it’

-The Biden administration is considering a plan to shoot down the Chinese balloon over the Atlantic, officials have said.
+The Biden administration is going ahead with a plan to shoot down the Chinese balloon over the Atlantic, officials have said.

+This comes as the airspace along the coast of North and South Carolina has been closed amid the expected national security operation.

+The officials, speaking on condition of anonymity, told the Associated Press that President Joe Biden has given the green light for the operation to go ahead.

 The balloon is suspected of conducting spying activities on the US military.